felipereisdev/tindev/README.md

 1. Move yourself to the mobile folder: `cd mobile`
 2. Run `react-native run-ios` (or `run-android` if your prefer) to start the mobile app

-Note: If you choose to start the mobile app in the android emulator, you will have to start the emulator before using the `run-android` command.

 ## License